cocos/cocos-docs/en/editor/publish/build-guide.md

 2. **There is a problem importing the loaded resource, and the data cannot be generated normally to the library**

-    - **Reason**: All the original data is obtained by reading the resource files in the `library` during the build.
-If the import fails, the correct corresponding resource information will not be obtained.
+    - **Reason**: All the original data is obtained by reading the asset files in the `library` during the build.
+If the import fails, the correct corresponding asset information will not be obtained.

-    - **Solution**: Find the corresponding resource through **Assets** panel, right-click, and select **Reimport Asset** in the menu.
+    - **Solution**: Find the corresponding asset through **Assets** panel, right-click, and select **Reimport Asset** in the menu.

-3. **Resource Loss**
+3. **Asset Loss**

-    - **Reason**: As mentioned in the previous construction process, **resource construction will go through the reverse sequence to find dependent resources**, and the most frequent problem is that the dependent resources are accidentally during the project iteration process delete and cause resource loss.
-The loss of these resources may not usually be noticed, but once the build is performed, it will be exposed.
+    - **Reason**: As mentioned in the previous construction process, **asset construction will go through the reverse sequence to find dependent assets**, and the most frequent problem is that the dependent assets are accidentally during the project iteration process delete and cause asset loss.
+The loss of these assets may not usually be noticed, but once the build is performed, it will be exposed.

-    - **Solution**: Use the code editor to find out which resources the `UUID` is referenced, and modify the corresponding resources.
+    - **Solution**: Use the code editor to find out which assets the `UUID` is referenced, and modify the corresponding assets.

-### Script resource loading error
+### Script asset loading error

 As mentioned in the previous section of **Building Data Sorting**, the script environment needs to be configured when building.
 If the error message is related to the script, please refer to the error content to modify the script.
 If it is unknown which script is reporting the error, find the `UUID` of the corresponding script in the error message call stack, and then find the location in the **Assets** panel.